twilio-professional-services/flex-project-template/docs/docs/feature-library/callback-and-voicemail.md

 When the channel is registered, it renders custom components based on the task attribute; _taskType: callback_ or _taskType: voicemail_

-There are two associated serverless functions called _create-callback_.

-The only difference between these functions is one is intended to be called from Flex, the other from anywhere else, but typically Studio (could also be from a TwiML app).
-The difference is the security model for each function but both do the same thing, taking in task attributes and generating a new callback (or voicemail) task (via a common utility).
-The Flex interface is used for the re-queueing feature.
+There are assorted serverless functions for creating a callback, re-queueing a callback, and for orchestrating a wait experience that offers an in-queue callback option.

 When retrieving voicemail, the `fetch-voicemail` function is invoked.
 This fetches the recording media using HTTP authentication and returns it base64-encoded to Flex UI.